Numerical study of the transverse stability of line solitons of the Zakharov-Kuznetsov equations: Introduction

 This conjecture was first suggested by the pioneering numerical simulations in \cite{ITK}, and is similar to what is found numerically in the context of the KP I equation, see \cite{KS12}.

-In the cases $p=3,4$, the line solitons are strongly unstable as the corresponding lumps in \cite{KRS}, i.e., a blow-up can be observed.
-We get \\ \textbf{Main conjecture II}:\\ \emph{For $p=3,4$ the line solitons are strongly unstable.
-Perturbations with $c$ smaller than some critical velocity $c^{*}(p)$ are dispersed, perturbations with $c>c^{*}(p)$ lead to a blow-up in finite time.
-The blow-up mechanism is as conjectured in \cite{KRS}, see conjectures \ref{C:2}, \ref{C:3}. }
+In the cases $p=3,4$ for the ZK equation, the line solitons are strongly unstable (i.e., leading to a blow-up in finite time of the $L^{\infty}$ norm of the solution), such as the corresponding lumps studied in \cite{KRS}, i.e., the line soliton is unstable against lumps, but the latter then blow up in finite time.
+We get \\ \textbf{Main conjecture II}:\\ \emph{Consider equation (\ref{ZK}) for $(x,y)\in \mathbb{R}\times \mathbb{T}_{L}$.
+For $p=3,4$ the line solitons are strongly unstable.
+Perturbations with $c$ smaller than some critical speed $c^{*}(p,L)$ are dispersed, perturbations with $c>c^{*}(p,L)$ lead to a blow-up in finite time.
+The blow-up mechanism (i.e., blow-up rate and profile) is as conjectured in \cite{KRS} for a situation in $\mathbb{R}^{2}$, see conjectures \ref{C:2}, \ref{C:3}. }

 The paper is organized as follows.
 In section 2 we collect some basic facts on the ZK equation and the used numerical tools.
 In section 3 we consider the subcritical case $p=2$, both in the stable and in the unstable regime.
 In section 4 we present numerical results for the critical case and show that a blow-up can be observed in some cases.
 A similar study for the supercritical case $p=4$ is presented in section 5.
 We add some concluding remarks in section 6.